1. Name and address of the controller

-You can always visit our website without making statements on your person.
+You can always visit our web offer without making statements on your person.
 However, if you wish to make use of the services of our company, then this makes the stating of personal data necessary.
-As a rule we use the data that you communicate and that is collected by the website as well as the data stored in the course of the use solely for our own purposes, namely for the execution and making available of our website and the initiation, execution and progressing of the services/offers made available via the website (contract fulfilment) and do not pass this data on to external third parties in so far as there is not an official obligation to do this.
+As a rule we use the data that you communicate and that is collected by the web offer as well as the data stored in the course of the use solely for our own purposes, namely for the execution and making available of our web offer and the initiation, execution and progressing of the services/offers made available via the web offer (contract fulfilment) and do not pass this data on to external third parties in so far as there is not an official obligation to do this.
 In all other cases we obtain your special agreement.

 The processing of your personal data is carried out in conformity with the requirements of the General Data Protection Regulation and in conformity with the country-specific data protection regulations holding good for us.
 With the aid of this data protection information we wish to inform you on the nature, scope and purpose of the personal data processed by ourselves.
 In addition, we clarify for you with the aid of this data protection information the rights to which you are entitled.

 We have realized technical and organizational measures in order to ensure an appropriate level of protection of the personal data processed via this web offer.
 Nevertheless, fundamentally Internet-based data transmissions can have security loopholes so that absolute protection cannot be guaranteed

 For security reasons and to protect the transmission of sensitive information, such as requests via a contact form that you send to us as the provider, this web offer uses SSL encryption.
 You can recognize an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" and by the lock symbol in your browser line.
 When SSL encryption is activated, the data you transmit to us cannot be seen by third parties.